 Do you love pedaling on the open road for miles?
-If freshly laid asphalt is your idea of a good time, then we would recommend a pair of road biking shorts.
+If freshly laid asphalt is your idea of the perfect riding surface, then we would recommend a pair of road biking shorts.
 Road cycling shorts are generally comprised of lycra and/or spandex and provide a snug fit.
 Road cyclists have an aggressive posture on the bike, pedaling up and down hills.
-And while they may ride in and out of the saddle, the positioning is consistent, and minimizing wind resistance is the name of their game.
-They're looking for a tight fitting, compressive short that will stretch with them and reduce drag as much as possible.
+And while they may ride in and out of the saddle, the overall position is consistent and focused on minimizing wind resistance.
+Road bikers want a tight-fitting, compressive short that stretches with them and reduces as much drag as possible.
 The seat of the short is also padded, eliminating the need for a liner short, also known as a chamois.

 Mountain Biking Shorts

-Have no need for roads?
-If the idea of packed singletrack, rock gardens, and flowing berms makes you happy, we're going to suggest a pair of mountain bike shorts rather than road cycling shorts.
-Mountain bike shorts are designed as a looser outer short meant to fit over a chamois and are typically comprised of some combination of polyester, nylon, and spandex meant to protect you against abrasions and crashing.
-They'll vary in detail, such as the number of pockets for storage, inseam length, and overall fit.
+If your biking dreams consist of buff singletrack, chunky rock gardens, and flowing berms, we're going to suggest a pair of mountain bike shorts rather than road cycling shorts.
+Mountain bike shorts are designed to be a loose fitting outer short that is worn over a chamois (see below) and are typically made from some combination of polyester, nylon, and spandex with the goal of protecting your skin against abrasions, vegetation, and crashes.
+They vary in detail, such as the number of pockets for storage, inseam length, fabric weight, stretch, and overall fit.
 With so many options, you'll want to determine the right combination of features to suit your riding style and fit your needs for maximum fun on the trail.

 For our test, we chose products that answer the most important questions about women's mountain shorts.
-Almost all of the brands mentioned in the test make several styles of women's shorts, some of which may best suit your riding style but aren't discussed here.
+All of the brands mentioned offer multiple styles of women's shorts, some of which may suit your riding style better but aren't discussed here.

-A chamois (pronounced shammy) is a padded undershort that makes lengthy mountain bike rides much more enjoyable.
+A chamois (pronounced sham-me) is a padded undershort that makes lengthy mountain bike rides much more enjoyable.
 Almost every mountain biker wants some padding for long hours on the bike, but these days there are lots of options, including thinner chamois for short rides.
-While some ladies wear road biking shorts to wear under their mountain biking shorts, a true liner short or chamois will provide some cushion, be well ventilated, and not be as heavy or compressive as a road biking short.
+While some ladies wear road biking shorts under their mountain biking shorts, a true liner short or chamois will provide cushion while also being well ventilated.
+Typically, they are not as heavy or compressive as a road biking short.
 Many mountain bike shorts come with a liner short, and others can be purchased separately.
-Much like choosing a saddle for your bike, your preference will be dictated by the shape of your personal anatomy and the length of your ride.
+Much like choosing a seat for your bike, your preference will be influenced by the shape of your anatomy, the quality of your saddle, and the length of your ride.

-An uncomfortable chamois can be a ride-ender, however, so if you are dabbling with a new shape or brand, give it a test ride on a backyard trail lap before heading out for a long ride.
-Once you find one you like, our testers recommend buying several, so you never have to settle for that not-so-great one that is at the back of your drawer.
+An uncomfortable chamois can be a ride-ender.
+Truly.
+If you are trying out a new style or brand, make sure to give it a test ride on a backyard trail lap before heading out for a long ride.
+Once you find one you like, we recommend buying several, so you never have to settle for that not-so-great one that is shoved in the back of the drawer.

 Think buff, rolling singletrack.
 This style of riding is powered by pedaling.
-Typically, the terrain is fast and rolling, and the distances are greater.
-As the rider, you're working hard in the saddle, and not too worried about the technical terrain in front of you.
-You want a short whose fabric is lightweight and breathable and has stretch that maximizes mobility while pedaling in and out of the seat.
+Typically, the terrain is fast and rolling, and the distances covered are greater.
+As a rider, you're working hard in the saddle, and not too worried about technical terrain in front of you.
+Cross country mountain bikers want shorts made of lightweight, breathable fabric that has stretch to maximize mobility while pedaling in and out of the seat.

 Look for mesh-backed waistbands and quick-drying material to help you out on long, warm days on the bike.

-Shorts for the trail rider might be more oriented to going from trail to pub: functional but with some street style.
+Shorts for the trail rider might be more oriented to going from trail to pub.
+Look for pockets and a more street-style, casual fit.

-All Mountain riding might be considered the backcountry skiing of mountain biking.
+We think of All Mountain riding as the backcountry skiing of mountain biking.
 You really love the descent but have a great appreciation of the effort it takes to reach the top, and can't get enough of the views along the way.
 We call it "earning your turns."
 If you love long days in the saddle and are prepared to climb and descend perhaps multiple times in a ride, then you might consider yourself an all mountain or "enduro" rider.
-You're going to need the gear that can do both: be lightweight, breathable, and stretchy for the uphills, but protective and durable for the downhill.
+You're going to need gear that can do both: lightweight, breathable, and stretchy for the uphills, but protective and durable for the downhill.

-As this style of biking has become more popular in the last few years, with Enduro races becoming a more visible race format, manufacturers are attempting to create the one-quiver, do-it-all short: fast and light on the up, sturdy and resilient for the down.
+With Enduro races becoming a more and more popular bike race format, manufacturers are attempting to create the one-quiver, do-it-all short: fast and light on the up, sturdy and resilient for the down.

 These shorts will tend to have a longer inseam to work well with pads, lightweight fabric for ventilation and wind resistance, zippered vents, and zippered pockets to keep your personal items from disappearing into the bushes.

 If you're riding downhill trails, you're most likely moving at high speeds through rocks, roots or human-made wooden features.
-Whether it's lift access bike park terrain or shuttle laps to your favorite downhill trail, you're not doing too much uphill pedaling.
-You're not concerned about how lightweight or breathable your shorts are, as you want them to be tough and with a longer inseam.
-Downhill shorts should be all about protecting the rider from crashing in the gnar, sliding along the granite or being swiped at by a tree branch while going mach chicken.
-You want your fabric to feel substantial and to have ripstop construction.
+Whether it's lift-access bike park terrain or shuttled laps to your favorite downhill trail, you're not doing much uphill pedaling.
+Downhill riders are not as concerned with how lightweight or breathable the shorts are, as they need to be tough, first and foremost, with a longer inseam.
+Downhill mountain bike shorts should be all about protecting the rider from crashing in the gnar, sliding along the granite or being swiped at by a tree branch while charging fast and furiously.
+The fabric should feel substantial and have ripstop construction.
 Honestly, you're wearing as much protective gear as necessary, like a full face helmet, elbow pads, and knee pads, so don't go lightweight on the shorts.

 Features to Consider

 Pockets or no pockets?
 Since mountain bikers almost always have a hydration pack with them, some people think pockets on shorts are redundant.
-Other riders prefer to have a minimal pack and squirrel away necessities into their available pockets.
+Other riders prefer to have a minimal pack (or no pack) and squirrel away necessities into their available pockets.
 Most people want some pocket access to essential items.
-Not to mention, pockets are great places for micro-trash you might find on the trail.
+Not to mention, pockets are great places to collect the micro-trash you might find on the trail.

-If you are carrying a pack, a few strategic pockets might be what you want for easy access to your phone for pictures, a quick snack, or some lip balm.
+If you are carrying a pack, a few strategic pockets might be what you want for easy access to a quick snack, some lip balm, or your phone for taking pictures.
 Look for shorts with at least one zippered pocket, big enough to hold what you need to carry.
-Open or velcro tabbed pockets will be less secure when you are moving around on your bike.
+Open or velcro-tabbed pockets will be less secure when you are moving around on your bike.

 If you like to keep your overall kit to a minimum and not carry a backpack when you're biking, choosing a bike short with ample secure pocket options is important.
 We preferred having a minimum of one phone-sized zippered pocket, but some combination might work for your carrying needs.